robocorp/robocorp/CONTRIBUTING.md

 The tool used for Python dependency management is Poetry (`poetry`), and the commands to manage the project are run with Invoke (`invoke` / `inv`).

-These, along the rest of the other required master dependencies, should be installed from our [requirements.txt][requirements] file.
+These, along the rest of the other required initial dependencies, should be installed from our [requirements.txt][requirements] file.

 ```